Monte Carlo Renormalization Group for Systems with Quenched Disorder

-where $K_{\RFI}$ is positive, and the $h^i$s are independent unit Gaussian random variables.
-In the VMCRG calculations, we use a $64^2$ lattice, and adopt the majority rule with $b = 2$ for 3 RG iterations.
-We use four couplings, the three even couplings of the dilute Ising model and one odd coupling constant $K_{\M}$ describing the strength of the local magnetization $S^{i}_M = \sigma_i$ to account for the random magnetic field.
-As shown in Fig. \ref{fig:sg} (middle panel) when $K_{\RFI} = 0.8$, a coupling strength well above 0.4407, the critical coupling of the homogeneous Ising model, a random field with strength $h_0 = 1.0$ destroys the long range magnetic order, consistent with the exact result \cite{aizenman} that the free energy of the random field Ising model is rounded by the addition of any finite random magnetic field.
-On the other hand, the distribution of $K_\M^i$ broadens as RG iterates (Fig. \ref{fig:sg}, left), indicating that the disorder of the local magnetic field is relevant.
+with $K_{\RFIM}$ positive, $\braket{i,j}$ nearest neighbor, and the $h^i$s independent unit Gaussian random variables.
+In both dimensions, we use lattices with linear size $L = 64$ and and adopt the majority rule with $b = 2$ for 3 RG iterations.
+In 2D, we also do a fourth-iteration calculation on a $L=128$ lattice.

+In the 2D RFIM, we use four couplings, the three even couplings of the DIM and one odd coupling constant $K_{\M}$ describing the strength of the local magnetization $S^{i}_M = \sigma_i$ to account for the random magnetic field.
+As shown in Fig. \ref{fig:sg} (left) when $K_{\RFIM} = 0.8$, a coupling strength well above 0.4407, the critical coupling of the pure Ising model, a random field with strength $h_0 = 1.0$ drives the spin-spin interactions to zero, in accord with the analytical result \cite{aizenman}.
+For the first three iterations, the distribution of $K_\M$ broadens as RG iterates (Fig. \ref{fig:sg}, right), indicating the important role of disorder in suppressing the spin-spin interactions.
+When $n = 4$ as the spin-spin interactions have been greatly suppressed, the random fields start to decrease again.
+This must happen, because random fields in an interaction-free spin system renormalize to zero \cite{sm}.